AlJf-the-Coder/cctv-shoplifting-detection/README.md

 ## Preprocessing

 Each video was split into 4 second clips using FFmpeg.
 The clips were then overlayed with pose information using the YOLOv11 model

+## Model

+Frames of the updated clip are then used as input to a 3D CNN which outputs the shoplifting probability of the entire clip